 Magnesium for bones is vital.
 Magnesium plays a crucial role in bones health in the same way as calcium.
 Calcium supplements are popular and consumed in significant amounts.
-Unfortunately, the consumption of calcium without diligently researched information lead to various problems.
+Unfortunately, consuming calcium without diligently researched information leads to various problems.

 What kind of challenges would you ask?

 Without an adequate amount of magnesium, the calcium does not absorb well.
 Calcium can make deposits in soft tissues such as kidneys or joints.
 Kidney stones or arthritis can occur when magnesium is deficient and the amount of calcium is abundant.